Ingredients to Avoid at Home | Everlasting Organics

 Laundry Products — What Stays on Your Clothes & Skin All Day

-Laundry products don't just wash out — residue from detergents, fabric softeners, and dryer sheets stays on your clothing and bedding, coming into prolonged contact with your skin every single day.
-This makes their ingredient safety more important than many people realize.
+Laundry products don't fully wash out — residue from detergents, fabric softeners, and dryer sheets stays on your clothing and bedding, coming into prolonged contact with your skin every single day.
+This makes their ingredient safety more consequential than many people realize.

-Fabric softeners coat fabrics with a thin layer of lubricating chemicals — most commonly quaternary ammonium compounds (quats) — that are left on your clothing and bedding after washing.
-These chemicals have been linked to skin irritation, respiratory issues, and contact dermatitis, and some quats are associated with asthma development with repeated inhalation.
+Fabric softeners work by coating fabric fibers with a thin layer of lubricating chemicals — primarily quaternary ammonium compounds (quats) — that remain on your clothing and bedding after washing.
+These deposited chemicals have been linked to skin irritation, contact dermatitis, and allergic reactions.
+Some quats are associated with asthma development with repeated inhalation exposure.
+They are also poorly biodegradable and persist in water systems.
+The softness they create comes from a chemical coating on your clothes — not from any benefit to the fabric itself.

 May Appear As